4d/docs/website/translated_docs/pt/Concepts/parameters.md

 APPEND TEXT(vtSomeText) //Só mostrará a mensagem APPEND TEXT(vtSomeText;$path) //Mostra a mensagem e o anexo ao documento em $path APPEND TEXT(vtSomeText;"";$wpArea) //Mostra a mensagem e escreve em $wpArea
 ```

+> When optional parameters are needed in your methods, you might also consider using [object properties as named parameters](#using-objects-properties-as-named-parameters) which provide a flexible way to handle variable numbers of parameters.